cyber-gray/CLAIRE/README.md

 🎤 Listening for wake word...
 > "Hey CLAIRE"
 CLAIRE: Hello, I'm CLAIRE.
 How can I assist with your compliance needs?
-> "What are high-risk AI systems under the EU AI Act?"
+> "What are the notification requirements for AI systems under Canada's AIDA?"
 CLAIRE: [Provides detailed regulatory guidance with citations]
 ```